ingo/ingo.github.io/_recipes/grilled_za_atar_chicken_with_garlic_yogurt_and_cilantro.md

 author: Melissa Clark
 category: Entrees
 description: This Middle Eastern grilled chicken is bursting with flavor thanks to an overnight yogurt marinade infused with za'atar, garlic and lemon.
-The chicken emerges very tender and infused with the piquant marinade.
-It's a flexible recipe
-  - marinate for just 2 hours or up to overnight.
-Served drizzled with the garlicky marinade and fresh cilantro.
 image: grilled_za_atar_chicken_with_garlic_yogurt_and_cilantro.jpg
 image_attribution: Ryan Liebe for The New York Times
 original_title: "Grilled Za\u2019atar Chicken With Garlic Yogurt and Cilantro"